ca-mantis-shrimp/Todoist.nvim/docs/project_list_spec.md

 More importantly, when we think about the lack of whitespace, we will see this throughout the various notation levels to distinguish between the various nesting levels for various concepts
 Meaning, instead of relying on whitespace to tell if a comment is under a project or the child project, we will use the recurring notation instead so a comment for a root project is `+` while the comment for a child project is `+`, but is under a project with `##`

-## Finishing Projects and Documents
-Root projects should be finished with a `---` set of characters. this is for the use of syntax highlighting and making sure that we are able to parse a new root project as separate from a child project

-At the end of the document, we should have `***` as the final line as this will mark the end of the document and make it clear to any parser that we have no ambiguity

 ## Hierarchy
 One of the primary features given by todoist is the ability to define a nested hierarchy of projects, giving users the ability to nest several projects under a single project